AdguardTeam/FiltersCompiler/README.md

 where:

-- `<filepath>` — required, a same origin absolute or relative file path to be included;
+- `<filepath>` — required, URL or same origin relative file path to be included;
 - `<options>` — optional, a list of options separated by spaces.
   Available options:

-    - `/stripComments` removes AdBlock-style syntax comments from the include file — lines which start with `!`;
+    - `/stripComments` removes AdBlock-style syntax comments from the included file — lines which start with `!`;
     - `/notOptimized` adds a `!+ NOT_OPTIMIZED` hint to the rules;
     - `/exclude="<filepath>"` excludes from the included file rules listed in the exceptions file available by `filepath`;